MEDimtirov22/MyFirstRepo-1011k/README.md

 # This is my repo
 ## This is some description
-# Nasheto ime: Martin Dimitrov
+# Nashetite imena: Martin Dimitrov, Martin Shavov, Kaloyan Iliev